zengargoyle/p6-Algorithm-Trie-libdatrie/README.md

 WARNING
 =======

+NOTE: There is no travis.ci for this project as it uses a library that travis.ci does not like: "Disallowing packages: libdatrie-dev".
+Trust me, the tests pass on my box! :)

 This is a work in progress (though with decent test coverage).
 Some features are not implemented (fread, fwrite, enumerate, ...) because they seem unnecesary for Perl 6, or I just don't have the NativeCall mojo yet.

 You'll need `libdatrie.so` available.
+Debian has a `libdatrie1` package, but you need the `libdatrie-dev` package to get the soft-link.

-Debian has a `libdatrie1` package.
-I had to manually make a soft-link to make NativeCall happy.
+Or, you can use `libdatrie1` and manually make a soft-link to make NativeCall happy.

     cd /usr/lib/x86_64-linux-gnu
     ln -s libdatrie.so.1 libdatrie.so